IMSkidmore/IsaacSkidmore/README.md

 implementing code for ascii animation using javascript

-try to implement google gemini somehow to interact with user
+implement google gemini api and give it a lot of information about me, then let it answer whatever question the user visiting the website could ask.